 That’s a difference of $1,380 dollars saved.
 Imagine if you did this or something similar for 30 years.
 That starts to become a serious amount of saved taxed money that could be invested or spent elsewhere.

 You really have to check what you’re company is offering when it comes to salary sacrificing.
 I’m pretty certain (please comment if I’m wrong) that most companies allow you to salary sacrifice into super.
-There’s a limit of $30,000 a year for those aged under 50 and $35,000 a year for those aged 50 and over for all before-tax contributions.
+There’s a limit of $25,000 a year before tax contributions.

 Make Sure You Check